lwig-wg/terminology/draft-ietf-iotops-7228bis.md

   their pins for interfaces to application hardware such as digital in/out (the latter often Pulse Width Modulation (PWM)-controllable), ADC/DACs (analog-to-digital and digital-to-analog converters), etc.
-  "Systems on a Chip" (SoC) is used where this hardware is specialized for an application.
+  The term "System on a Chip" (SoC) can be used where this hardware is specialized for an application.
 These devices often implement elaborate sleep modes to achieve microwatt- or at least milliwatt-level sustained power usage (Ps, see {{scaling-properties}}).